mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 ```

 Heading names are mapped to identifiers by being lowercased and having spaces converted to underscores.
-So we can see here that the `<br>` docs include all the three mandatory prose sections, and none of the optional sections.
+So we can see here that the `<b>` docs include all the three mandatory prose sections, and none of the optional sections.

 As for `prose.*`, this is a mechanism for authors to include custom sections with any heading they choose.
 For example, the `<iframe>` page wants a heading "Scripting".